mattbaker/ruby-heap-viz/README.md

 ##Usage

-Start the heap viz REPL with `ruby heap-console.rb`.
+Start the heap viz REPL with `ruby repl.rb`.
 This will kick off a separate process for the websocket server, and start a thread locally that will periodically push the state of the heap to all websocket clients.

-Open `viz/index.html`.
+Open `viz.html`.
 It will connect to the websocket server and receive updates about the heap's state, then render the object graph with D3.

 Two utility functions are available to you in IRB: